 High-pressure injection at 250 psi -100 psi psi utilises injection packers which are typically placed in holes drilled at 45 degrees to intersect the interior of the crack.
 Until recently, this technique has traditionally been used in in commercial and civil projects, but as the technology is more readily available the use of polyurethane foam repair is preferred.
 The disadvantages of this approach is the extra cost of packers but it’s worth it in the long run.

-The secret to effective crack injection, whether epoxy or polyurethane foam, low-pressure introduction of the liquid polymer into the crack.
+The secret to effective crack injection waterproofing, whether epoxy or polyurethane foam, is low-pressure introduction of the liquid polymer into the crack.
 Low pressure (20-40 psi) allows the applicator to properly monitor the injection process.
 At this pressure range, the applicator can be confident that the crack has been saturated with the liquid polymer up to that point when liquid begins to collect at adjacent surface injectors.

 Polyurethane foams are classified as hydrophilic or hydrophobic.
 Both a hydrophilic and a hydrophobic react with water (typically that present in the crack, although they can also be mixed with water immediately before injection).
 A hydrophilic foam system will entrap any excess water present within its structure during foam formation.
 Both can be formulated to be flexible but a hydrophilic system is typically more resilient than its hydrophobic counterpart.
 The disadvantage of a hydrophilic foam is that it can lose any excess water due to evaporation under dry conditions and subsequently shrink (growing again when exposed to more water) Recently, a hydrophobic formulation has been introduced with claims of being as resilient and flexible as a hydrophilic without subsequent susceptibility to shrinkage with time.